Andresr35/Andresr35/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,azure,c,cpp,git,java,python,nextjs,react)](https://skillicons.dev)
 - 🔭 I’m currently working on my SERENITY Wesbite to use as a creative storefront.
 - 🌱 I’m currently learning frontend using React + NextJS
-- 👯 I’m looking to collaborate on any frontend or backend project.
+- 👯 I’m looking to collaborate on any frontend or software project.
 - 📫 How to reach me: andres.ruiz3561@gmail.com